tigarcia/guess_that_movie/README.md

 The goal of the game is to try to guess the title of a random movie.
 The code for getting a random movie is already provided by the [movie.py](movie.py) file.
 You should not have to modify this file.

 The game should first print all the actors in the movie, then present the user with a few options.
-The user has 2 options: make a guess or ask for a hint or quit the game.
-If the user guesses and is correct, they win and the user should be given another movie to guess.
+The user has a few options: make a guess, ask for a hint, or quit the game.
+If the user guesses correctly, the user wins and the user should be given another movie to guess.
 If the user asks for a hint, more movie information should be shown.
 After all the hints are given, the user can give up and see the answer.
 The user should be able to quit the game at any time.

 Here is a suggested order for hints: